open/close all folders

 - Used in The Adventures of Superman when the origin of Robin was given; in the radio version, Robin's father asked Bruce Wayne to take care of him.

 - Early in Final Fantasy XIII Hope's mother joins Snow (along with some other rebels).
-She's killed (along with pretty much every other volunteer, but they're not plot relevent) and she says this just before falling to her death.
-Since she didn't tell him who her son was, Snow has no idea who to protect and decides to protect all the children that were to be taken on The Purge.
-Meanwhile Hope witnessed this and blames him for it, follows him and ends up as a party member.
-The in-game synopsis notes that in a way, Snow managed to fulfill her request to protect her son by providing Hope with a target and thus a reason to persevere despite the odds.
+She's killed (along with pretty much every other volunteer, but they're not plot relevant) and she says this just before falling to her death.
+Since she didn't tell him who her son is, Snow has no idea who to protect and decides to protect all the children that were to be taken on The Purge.
+Meanwhile, Hope witnesses this and blames him for it, follows him, and ends up as a party member.
+The in-game synopsis notes that in a way, Snow manages to fulfill her request to protect her son by providing Hope with a target and thus a reason to persevere despite the odds.

-- Yet another Final Fantasy example: in Final Fantasy XII, Judge Gabranth, in his deathbed, asks Basch to take care of his protectee, Lord Larsa Solidor, so that war may not erupt again.
+- In Final Fantasy XII, Judge Gabranth, on his deathbed, asks Basch to take care of his ward, Lord Larsa Solidor, so that war may not erupt again.
 Being Gabranth's brother, Basch impersonates him to protect Larsa.

 - In Jak 3: Wastelander, the dying Damas begs Jak to find his son Mar.
 He tells Jak that his son can be identified by a pendant.
 One identical to the amulet worn by Jak's past child self in the previous game.
 Tragically, Damas dies not knowing the truth.

-- Gargoyles: Right before allowing the Magus to put him under the same indefinite sleep spell as the rest of his clan, Goliath asks the Magus and the Princess to protect his clan's eggs.
-They do
+- Gargoyles: Right before allowing the Magus to put him under the same indefinite sleep spell as the rest of his clan, Goliath asks the Magus and Princess Catherine to protect his clan's eggs.
+They do.

 - Implied in Galaxy Rangers "Psychocrypt" when Zach decides to make his suicide run.
 He asks his home AI to "take care of everything."
 Gee-Vee doesn't quite get it, but the audience does.